-The Company’s Remuneration Policy is guided by the set of principles as envisaged under Section 178 of the Companies Act, 2013 & Listing Agreement, which inter-alia refer to determining qualification, positive attributes, integrity, independence and other aspects governing the criteria and personal attributes for selection of Personnel which will be detailed out separately for each such Executive falling under this Policy by the Nomination and Remuneration Committee.
+The Company’s Remuneration Policy is guided by the set of principles as envisaged under Section 178 of the Companies Act, 2013 & Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (“LODR”) which inter-alia refer to determining qualification, positive attributes, integrity, independence and other aspects governing the criteria and personal attributes for selection of Personnel which will be detailed out separately for each such Executive falling under this Policy by the Nomination and Remuneration Committee.

 4. Guiding principles of the Policy: